 - name is a simple hostname (such as lilly) or a fully qualified domain name (such as lilly.example.com) or an entirely different name (such as nodel).
 It cannot begin with a number or an underscore (), or include any whitespace characters, and can be at most 255 characters. - type specifies the function of the node.
 Enter one of the following: - client_only is a node that shares CXFS filesystems but will never be a CXFS metadata server.
 Most nodes should be client-only nodes. - server_admin is a Linux node that is a potential CXFS metadata server.
-(You will use the create filesystem command to define the specific filesystem for which this node can be a metadata server.) - os is one of the following for client-only nodes: - Linux MacOSX Unknown Windows - private_net is the IP address or hostname of the private network.
+(You will use the create filesystem command to define the specific filesystem for which this node can be a metadata server.) - os is one of the following for client-only nodes:

+Linux MacOSX Unknown Windows

+• private_net is the IP address or hostname of the private network.
 (The hostname must be resolved in the /etc/hosts file.)
 SGI requires that this network be private; see "Private Network" on page 23.

 There can be up to 8 network interfaces.
 The order in which you specify the interfaces determines their priority; the first interface will be priority 1, the second priority 2, and so on.
 There is no default.
+Unless you specify the failover_net attribute, the interfaces must be specified in the same order according to subnet on each node in the cluster.

-To inform the servers of the failover networks, you must create a failover_net network.
-See "Network Failover Tasks with cxfs_admin" on page 280.
+To limit the networks chosen from this list or reprioritize the list, use the failover_net attribute.
+See "Network Failover Modification Tasks with cxfs_admin" on page 281.